 LIZ LANGLEY's writing has appeared in AlterNet, Salon, Jezebel, Details, Glamour, and Bust.
 She has won awards from the Society of Professional Journalists, Florida Press Association, and Association of Alternative Newsweeklies.
 She lives in Orlando, FL.

-In celebration of Pride month, we're kicking off a brand new project we're calling Out Writers.
+In celebration of Pride month, we kicked off a brand new project we called Out Writers.
 Join us—and a tide of queer voices—in celebrating the importance of LGBTQ writing on #OutWriters.
 Our own publisher Brenda Knight shares her story of starting at Cleis Press in the introduction to Best Gay Romance 2013.

 Want your story published in one of our anthologies?
 Our editors are always looking for new work!
 Check out open submissions here, and please follow the editor's guidelines when submitting.

 Sorry, there are no open calls for submissions right now.